deanturpin/writing-a-wireshark-dissector/readme.md

-This guide takes advantage of the features available only to Linux.
+This guide takes advantage of the features available only to Linux/bash.

 # Get started
 Watch this video to get a feel for where dissectors fit into the grand scheme of